jorbler/crossword-stats-app/README.md

 8. When you open the app, you will be prompted for your cookie.
 Paste it in the box and wait for your data to load!

+# Contact
+This project was created by Jordan B. Lerner at William & Mary as part of her Data Science capstone class.

+If you have any questions, suggestions, or comments, please feel free to reach out via email: jordanblerner@gmail.com